We define several roles and responsibilities. They are not mutually exclusive.

-Champion: The person proposing and driving the project idea
+The champion is the person proposing and driving a project idea

-Project champion mentor: this is the mentor who proposes the idea, but may not have all the Jenkins code expertise needed.
-This mentor works with the student to define the project and acts mostly as a "customer" of the project.
-This mentor usually know enough about coding to comment on pull-requests with regards to the over quality, style and features of the code.
+The champion works with the student to define the project and acts mostly as a "customer" of the project.
+The champion usually knows enough about coding to comment on pull-requests with regards to the overall quality, style and features of the code.

-Subject Matter Expert: these individuals are not mentors, but we reach out to them 3-4 times during the project for advice and guidance, and sometimes complicated programming challenges.
+Subject matter experts, or SMEs, are individuals that mentors reach out to 3-4 times during the project for advice and guidance, and sometimes complicated programming challenges.

 Subject matter experts may be technical or non-technical, depending on context.

 A technical advisor is one type of subject matter expert.

 To learn more about their role, please see information for students

 To learn more, please see Roles and Responsibilities.